wind57/dax-technical-test/README.md

 You can assume the following limitations on the key and value:
 ```
-key = is a fixed size 4 byte array
+key = is a fixed size of 4 bytes
 value = is variable length, with a maximum size of 512 bytes
 ```